Eduardo-Malhao/API_REST_Soccer/README.md

 * In the frontend folder do: `npm install`
 * In the backend folder do: `npm install`
 * Initialize the container in the backend folder: `docker compose up --build`
-* Populate the database, in the psata backend do: `db:reset`
+* Populate the database, in the backend folder do: `db:reset`
 * After the container is online, in the frontend folder do: `npm start`

 __Your application will be ready to use in your browser or in your IDE (ThunderClient)__